paypay/FullStackEngineerChallenge/Frontend/appraisalSystem/README.md

 ## Details/Assumption
 ##Project Artirecture

-* Project used material design as well as bootstrap for styling
+* Project uses material design as well as bootstrap for styling
 * For authentication simple mechanism is used for now where we pass emp id to backend and it returns the user obj if available else throws exception Invalid Employee Id
 * Project is divided into two sections admin as well as employee both have differentfeature module which are lazy loaded.
 * Both module have their own routing file